-Term work will consist of tests, quizzes and/or assignments.
+Term work may consist of tests, quizzes and/or assignments.
 No single component of term work will be worth more than 25%.
-Laboratory work will consist of quizzes, laboratory reports and/or in-lab assessments.
-The weight of individual tests, quizzes and assignments etc. are assigned by the instructor and will be announced in class in advance.
+Laboratory work will consist of quizzes, laboratory reports and other assessments.
+The weight and format of individual tests, quizzes, and assignments, etc. are assigned by the instructor and will be announced in class in advance.

-A pass grade of 50% or above is required on each of the laboratory and lecture (ie. term work and final exam) portions of the course for the student to pass the course.
+A pass grade of 50% or above is required on each of the laboratory and term work portions of the course for the student to pass the course.